jnthn/p6-concurrent-stack/README.md

 the result of `Bool` to decide whether to `peek` or `pop`, since another thread may `pop` in the meantime.
 Instead, check if `peek` or `pop` return a `Failure`.

+#### Seq()

+Returns a `Seq` that will iterate to a snapshot of the stack content, starting from the stack top.
+The snapshot is made at the time this method is called.

+#### list()

+Returns a `List` that will lazily evaluate to a snapshot of the stack content, starting from the stack top.
+The snapshot is made at the time this method is called.